 What Is Epsom Salt?

-Benefits of Epsom Salt
+The Benefits of Epsom Salt

-Epsom Salt and your Metabolism
+Epsom Salt and Your Metabolism

-“Our modern lifestyles mean that we have an increased requirement for magnesium, as we are often stressed, which uses up magnesium, and may be eating too much sugar, which again increases the body’s demand for magnesium as that sugar has to be processed,” notes Davies.
+“Our modern lifestyles mean that we have an increased requirement for magnesium, as we are often stressed, which uses up magnesium, and maybe eating too much sugar, which again increases the body’s demand for magnesium as that sugar has to be processed,” notes Davies.
 “A lack of magnesium also leads to inflammation in the body, and this inflammation also has a direct effect on your metabolism.”